Fall 2020 Insurance Preview: Back to School, Election, Flu Season, and Hurricane Season

 Residents of the Gulf South and Atlantic Seaboard are acutely aware that fall is the peak of hurricane season.

-When it comes to hurricanes, there are two key insurance policies that residents need — windstorm coverage and flood coverage.
+When it comes to hurricanes, there are two key insurance policies that homeowners need for hurricane damage — windstorm coverage and flood coverage.

 While windstorm policies are often wrapped into homeowner’s policies, floods are almost never covered by homeowner’s policies.
 Rather they are underwritten separately by the federal government and sold as their own stand-alone policy.